007 MAGAZINE - The World's Foremost James Bond Resource!

 WRITTEN & COMPILED BY KEVIN HARPER

 Following the release of Dr. No in the USA in 1963, the James Bond films went on to become more successful with the debut of each successive title in the long-running series.
 By late 1964 the James Bond films had become so ubiquitous, that the series made its debut on the cover of LIFE - an American magazine published weekly from 1883-1972.
 The wide-ranging general-interest magazine was known for the quality of its photography, and was one of the most popular publications in the nation, regularly reaching one-quarter of the population of the United States.
-At the height of ‘Bondmania’ in the mid-1960s both Thunderball (1965) and You Only Live Twice (1967) appeared on the covers, and were previewed in several other magazines and specialist publications when first released in the USA.
+At the height of ‘Bondmania’ in the mid-1960s both Goldfinger (1964) and Thunderball (1965) appeared on the covers, and were previewed in several other magazines and specialist publications when first released in the USA.
 The magazines pictured on this page were all published in the USA (unless otherwise stated), and although copies would also be available internationally, their covers and contents could be different.

 LIFE May 24, 1963 & April 3, 1964